OpenStackSanDiego/ServiceChains/LabSetup.md

 ```

 ### Add an external floating IP network

+Update and execute the script to configure the external networking with the IP subnet assigned to your lab.

+* Lookup your assigned network in the following table: <A HREF="https://github.com/OpenStackSanDiego/ServiceChains/blob/master/Workshop%20External%20Subnets.csv" target="_blank">Workshop External Subnets</A>
-* Edit the ext-net.sh with the assigned IP range from the Workshop External Subnet above
+* Edit ext-net.sh with the assigned IP range from the Workshop External Subnet above
+* Update EXTERNAL_NETWORK_CIDR, FLOATING_IP_START, FLOATING_IP_END, and EXTERNAL_NETWORK_GATEWAY
-* Source ext-net.sh to setup the floating IP addresses
+* Execute ext-net.sh to setup the floating IP addresses
 ```
 # vi ext-net.sh
 # source ext-net.sh
 ```

 ### Add an internal tenant network

+Execute the script to setup the internal tenant network and set its gateway to use the new external subnet assigned above.
 * Source int-net.sh to setup the internal tenant network
 ```bash
 # source int-net.sh